 The created FTP connection will appear in the folder tree.
 Select the connection and browse for the backup storage that you want to use.

-Please, be aware that the mere opening of an FTP server's root folder does not bring you to your home directory.
+The mere opening of an FTP server's root folder does not bring you to your home directory.

 For data to be recovered directly from an FTP server, the backup must consist of files no greater than 2GB each.